pwang00/pwang00.github.io/_posts/2025-09-14-fortidctf-guessy.md

 A direct implication is that if we use our encryption oracle to generate ciphertexts $$ c_i = E(-(x_i + A)) $$ for every $$ x_i \in \{0..2047\} $$, exactly one of these must yield a Paillier decryption of 0 on the server, since for some $$c_i$$, we have $$ D(c_x \cdot c_i) = D(E(x + A) \cdot E(-(x + A))) = 0$$.
 This also nullifies the subsequent RSA encryptions, since 0 is a fixed point under any unpadded RSA operation.
 Thus, we have a distinguishing condition that could lead to information leakage!

-Returning to `ans`, we're asked to submit 7 lines / lists of numbers with the condition that each list contain an even number of elements.
-The lists are then bisected into a left and right half before the aggregated product of the RSA encryptions / Pailler decryptions on our supplied ciphertexts are computed on both, and the results of the encryptions of the left and right halves of each list are printed.

-This bisection logic seems especially promising for further building up our distinguisher, since it encodes positional information about the secret.
+Returning to `ans`, the bisection logic seems especially promising for further building up our distinguisher, since it encodes positional information about the secret.
 To give some intuition: suppose we were to naively partition our 2048 relevant ciphertexts into chunks of size 2048 // 7 and submit those across 7 lines--we would expect the server to return 0 on either the first or second encryption on any of the 7 lines returned by the server.
 This would let us bound the index to a certain subinterval of $$ \{0..2047\} $$--not quite good enough to return the secret, but certainly directionally correct in terms of approach.

 Can we do better?